-Budget Saver, Flops, Me in the Kitchen, Mister Approved, Recipes, Review, Vegan Option, Vegetables
+Budget Saver, Flops, Me in the Kitchen, Recipes, Review, Vegan Option, Vegetables

 Happy Thanksgiving – Jollof Rice

-Happy Thanksgiving!
-I’m glad to be done.
-I continued with my personal tradition of cooking a nontraditional meal.
-I usually cook something new or difficult, as least to me.
-This year was no different.
-Not only was everything new, but I went international with the flavor profiles.
-I can’t tell you how nerve wrecking it is to be cooking all new food, with no plan B. Whew
+I’m so glad to be done.
+This year, I continued my personal tradition of cooking a nontraditional meal.
+Every Thanksgiving, I challenge myself to make something new or difficult—at least, difficult for me.
+And this year was no different!
+Not only was everything on the menu completely new, but I also took things international with the flavor profiles.
+Let me tell you, it’s nerve-wracking to cook all new dishes with no backup plan.
+Whew!

-I went locally to the Americas for loaded vegan nachos with vegan cheese sauce and across the waters for an African inspired Pumpkin Stew and Jollof rice.
+For this year’s feast, I went local with the Americas for loaded vegan nachos (complete with vegan cheese sauce) and crossed the waters for an African-inspired Pumpkin Stew and Jollof rice.

-• Make a much smaller portion.
-There is no way I can eat all of this rice
+• Make a smaller portion.
+There’s no way I can eat all this rice on my own!

-• I did not have thyme on hand, I substituted Italian seasoning.
+• I didn’t have thyme, so I substituted Italian seasoning.

 • I used a veggie cube instead of a chicken cube.

-I can see where I went wrong with the onion, I’ll correct the next time.
+I can definitely see where I went wrong with the onions, and I’ll fix that next time.
 It was edible, but I don’t want edible.
-I want rice that would do any one proud from the African continent.
-This was not it.
-Stay tuned for a do-over.
+I want rice that would make anyone from the African continent proud.
+This batch?
+Not quite there.

 1 thought on “Happy Thanksgiving – Jollof Rice”